To Plan your perfect day out in Norfolk with our list of things to do in Norwich.

 The Theatre opened in September 1921 with 220 seats.
 The first performance at the new theatre was Shakespeare’s As You Like It.
 The theatre continued to perform Shakespeare plays and by 1933 the Maddermarket Theatre had performed all 37 of Shakespeare’s plays.

 Today, Maddermarket Theatre which is home to Mad Red Theatre School offers a greater choice of plays and entertainment.
-They have twelve in-house plays each year and have contemporary and classical music shows, as well as dance shows and stand-up comedy.
+They have twelve in-house plays each year and contemporary and classical music shows, as well as dance shows and stand-up comedy.

 The Norfolk Broads